$29,250,000 Jury Verdict – Wrongful Death at a Recycling Facility

 The recycling facility recently decided to begin vehicle recycling to increase their business, but negligently chose not to invest in the standard safety equipment that the recycling industry typically uses to handle the task of gasoline removal from vehicles before they are shredded, known as de-fueling.
 Instead, they created their own de-fueling process by fashioning a homemade device they called a “puncher” to remove gasoline from old cars before they were shredded.
 Basically, it was a three-foot metal spike they had welded together with a reservoir around it to catch gasoline from the gas tanks.
 They lifted up the cars with a huge crane, impaled them on the “puncher” and shook them to drain the fuel.
 It was not a safe and efficient method of removing the fuel that remained in the vehicles they processed.

 They were also negligent in ensuring that the workspace was safe for employees.
 On the night of the incident, gasoline remaining on the floor from the improper de-fueling procedures was ignited by a spark from the scrap metal being pushed across the floor.
-Eric never had a chance.
+Erik never had a chance.

 Investigating Atlanta Business Owners’ Negligent De-Fueling Process

-Shiver Hamilton used its extensive investigative resources in Eric’s wrongful death case to gather critical evidence the defendant sought to hide from them.
+Shiver Hamilton used its extensive investigative resources in Erik’s wrongful death case to gather critical evidence the defendant sought to hide from them.
 Investigators were initially told by management the de-fueling process was safe.
 They, however, discovered extensive evidence that many employees had expressed fears about workplace safety to their superiors in person and in emails, and that these concerns were ignored.
 There also had been battery fires and sparks in other parts of the facility.
 The legal team’s investigation uncovered that employees were concerned about the de-fueling process and even spoke up, but the company did nothing.

 Shiver Hamilton also learned during the investigation that after safety concerns were raised, the recycling company went back to the manufacturer of the safe de-fueling system and was quoted around $5,000 for installation.
 The company negligently valued profits over the safety and well-being of its employees and attempted to hide it from investigators.